open-data-fabric/open-data-fabric/rfcs/007-simple-transfer-protocol.md

 > 2) The "metadata walking" process starts with `GET /blocks/{blockHash}` and continues following the `prevBlockHash` links
 > 3) Data part files can be downloaded by using `DataSlice::physicalHash` links with `GET /data/{physicalHash}`
 > 4) Checkpoints are similarly downloaded using `Checkpoint::physicalHash` links with `GET /checkpoints/{physicalHash}`
-> 5) The process continues until reching the first (seed) block of the dataset or other termination condition (e.g. reaching the block that has already been synced previously)
+> 5) The process continues until reaching the first (seed) block of the dataset or other termination condition (e.g. reaching the block that has already been synced previously)

-Additionally the dataset identity grammar will be updated to allow referencing remote datasets by URL:
+Additionally, the dataset identity grammar will be updated to allow referencing remote datasets by URL:

 ```peg
 DatasetRefRemote = DatasetID / RemoteDatasetName / Url